Engee documentation

 Views as a way to improve code performance

-This script discusses the use of views, a mechanism that allows you to access array elements without creating copies of them.
-The topics will be touched upon:
+This script discusses the use of views, a mechanism that allows accessing array elements without creating copies of them.

 • the difference between a slice copy (slicing) and a view (view)

-• use of macros @view and @views and their differences.
+• the use of macros @view and @views and their differences.

 In [ ]: